infracloudio/spring-boot-acorn/tutorial.md

 ### Running the Application

 Once you've logged using Acorn CLI you can directly deploy applications on the Acorn platform Sandbox plan.
-Run the following command from the root of the directory.
+Run the following command along with custom argument values from the root of the directory.

 ```sh
 $ acorn run -n spring-boot . --dbName <> --user <>